lonelydev/learn-express/README.md

 And in order to pass the earlier request property to the view, we need to use pass this information as a parameter to the `response.render()` method.
 This way, the view renderer knows what is to be passed and how it is to be rendered.

+## Creating api endpoints

+What if your route needs to respond with a json?

+create a new route to use response.json to convert any object into plain text. serialisation handled by the renderer!